First Aid Policy 2024.docx

 RISK ASSESSMENT OF FIRST-AID NEEDS

-Roselyn House School/ The RHISE Service includes staff, students and visitors when carrying out risk assessments for first-aid needs.
+Roselyn House School includes staff, students and visitors when carrying out risk assessments for first-aid needs.

 In addition we keep a check on current procedures and legislation.